bioDS/snvformer/README.md

 `./train_create_paper_figures` runs the benchmarks in the paper.

-N.B.
-A number of paths are hard-coded, and access to data from the UK BioBank is required to actually re-produce the results.
+N.B. paths are read from the (excluded from repo) file `environ.py`, and access to data from the UK BioBank is required to actually re-produce the results.